microsoft/coe-starter-kit/coe-cli/docs/alm/scenarios/devops-deployment-model.md

 ### Multiple Power Platform Environments and DevOps

-This scenario is not a recommended deployment model as is requires the deployment and management of multiple ALM deployments withing the organization.
+This scenario is not a recommended deployment model as is requires the deployment and management of multiple AA4AM deployments withing the organization.

 In this scenario the following is assumed:

-- Multiple Power Platform Maker Deployment with Shared Power Platform Environments for the Maker Canvas Application, Validation, Test and Production Environments
+- Multiple Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test and Production Environments

 - Multiple Azure DevOps for different teams or Business Units